felixhahnweilheim/humhub-themes-orange/docs/README.md

 see `less/mixins.less` (solved with max-height)

 ### 8. Full-width Dashboard for guests
-does not show the widgets "New People" and "New Spaces" in order not to show names and internal things to the public
+does not show the widget "New Spaces" in order not to show internal things to the public

 ### 9. [Some smaller things ...](DETAILS.md)